Simulation-Software-Engineering/Lecture-Material/README.md

 ## Linting

 The markdown files can be checked using [markdownlint](https://github.com/markdownlint/markdownlint/).
-Once the linter is installed one can run it locally from the root of this repository using
+Once the linter is installed, run it locally from the root of this repository using

 ```
 mdl .